mcreef/LinkEasy/README.md

 # 🔗 LinkEasy

 LinkEasy is a minimalistic self-hosted PHP "Linktree" or "LinkedIn Bio" alternative.
-With the Integration of Gravatar and Google Analytics.
+With the Integration of Gravatar for automatic Profile Picture Updates and Google Analytics for tracking.
 A working example can be found [here](https://mcreef.de/)

 ## Screenshots